DrBeako/Gregtech_Boiler_Blower/README.md

 - Java8 specifically (https://adoptium.net/temurin/releases/?version=8)

 ### Installing
-- Create a bear-bone mc instance running 1.12.2 on the newest forge.
+- Create a bare-bone mc instance running 1.12.2 on the newest forge.
 - Clone https://github.com/DrBeako/Gregtech_Boiler_Blower/ to a directory called packwiz, it should be located in the same directory as your minecraft folder.
 Ex:

 ![image](https://github.com/DrBeako/Gregtech_Boiler_Blower/assets/77862418/b846f4a4-2fac-4a5d-8496-020bac74e6b9)

 - Download https://github.com/packwiz/packwiz-installer-bootstrap/releases and paste it into your minecraft folder.
+- You could also do this with GitHub Desktop if you know how to do it.
 #### Windows
 - Set the pre-launch on your prism/multimc instance to:
 - `cmd /c python3 "$INST_DIR/packwiz/update.py"`